5app/json-assert/README.md

 This program checks that a javascript object matches another.
 The main use case is for use in testing a JSON API.

-The difference between this and [_.isEqual](http://underscorejs.org/#isEqual) is that jsonAssert accepts a function which will run that can perform addition checks.
+The difference between this and [_.isEqual](http://underscorejs.org/#isEqual) is that json-assert accepts a function which will run that can perform addition checks.
 See the examples below.

-The difference between this and [JSON schema](http://json-schema.org/) is that jsonAssert is less verbose, but it is also less flexible.
+The difference between this and [JSON schema](http://json-schema.org/) is that json-assert is less verbose, but it is also less flexible.

 ## Installation

-    npm install jsonAssert --save
+    npm install json-assert --save

 ## Tests